tamzid958/kenakata/README.md

 Copyright License Agreement

 Created by:
-Tamzid Ahmed The BytetecThis
+Tamzid Ahmed The Bytetec

-Copyright License Agreement (this “Agreement”) is made effective as of Date between Property Owner, of Address, City,Zip Code and Licensed Property User, of Address, City,Zip Code.
+This Copyright License Agreement (this “Agreement”) is made effective as of Date between Property Owner, of Address, City,Zip Code and Licensed Property User, of Address, City,Zip Code.
 This Agreement shall be governed by the laws of State.
 This Agreement will commence on the Effective Date and continue until the Termination Date or until either party provides written notice of termination to the